endymion1818/deliciousreverie/src/pages/post/dynamic-client-routes-in-gatsbyjs.md

 **Would you use GatsbyJS for a dynamic app?
 Yes I would.
 The reason is that I can make good use of Gatsby's great developer experience, as well as do everything I would normally do in a React application.
 Here's how I recently implemented dynamic routing.**

-_Disclaimer: My colleage Romina Moya origianlly discovered that Gatsby could do this, and showed it to me afterwards._
+_Disclaimer: My colleage Romina Moya originally discovered how Gatsby could do this, and showed it to me afterwards._

 I've been learning more about Amazon Web Services recently, and found an excellent tutorial written by the makers of Seed, a sort of CI pipeline for serverless applications.
 You can find the tutorial at https://serverless-stack.com.